EvilKroma/EvilKroma/README.md

 ### Hey 👋

-My nale is Dorian !
+My name is Dorian !
 I'm dev web junior, currently a BTS SIO student at IPSSI in Marne-la-Vallée.
 I'm passionate about IT and new technologies, and I'm always keen to develop innovative solutions.
 <!--